Expats Talk about Health Insurance and Healthcare in Nassau, Bahamas

 We asked expat moms who gave birth in Nassau about their experiences and advice they have for other moms to be.
 They said:

 "1.
 Make sure to research the local healthcare system and find a doctor or midwife that you trust and feel comfortable with.
 2. Consider taking a childbirth education class to help you prepare for the birth.
 3. Ask your doctor or midwife about the availability of pain relief options during labor.
 4. Make sure to have a plan for getting to the hospital or birthing center when it's time to give birth.
 5. Consider hiring a doula to provide additional support during labor and delivery.
 6. Ask your doctor or midwife about the availability of postpartum care services in the area.
 7. Make sure to have a plan for getting home from the hospital or birthing center after the birth.
-8. Consider joining a local parenting group or online community to connect with other parents in the area," explained one expat living in Nassau.
+8. Consider joining a local parenting group or online community to connect with other parents in the area," wrote a person living in Nassau.

 Are healthcare services good in Nassau?